 The Council's financial year runs from 1st April - 31st March.

 The Council reviews its obligations and objectives and approves a budget for the following year, usually at the Full Council meeting in January or February each year.
 That meeting also agrees the level of precept for the following financial year.
 The budget can be viewed in full using the quick links section below.

 At the Annual Town Council Meeting, held in May, the Council considers and approves the accounts for the previous financial period.

 The accounts for the last financial year can also be viewed via the quick links section at the bottom of the page.
-The 'archives' page will be used in due course.
+The 'archives' page is used to store the annual returns and financial statements from previous years.